siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

 ## Data Binding Library - 16 - Explanation

-* Uses "Java Style" lambda expression
+* Uses "Java Style" lambda expressions
     * You can either choose to supply or ommit all parameters of the lambda expression
     * Make sure that your handler returns the data expected by the original listener!
 * You may choose to implement your listener interface as you wish (e.g. multiple parameters)